-Wastewater and the Honister Pass remind me of prehistoric places, they are a lot more rugged than other picturesquhone places in the Lake District – they are quite something and very unique.
+Wast Water and the Honister Pass remind me of prehistoric places – they are a lot more rugged than other picturesque places in the Lake District.
+They are quite something and very unique.
 One of my favourite viewpoints is a place called ‘the park’ which overlooks Coniston Water – it’s very special.

 – What local food and drink do you recommend?

 Cumberland sausage is an absolute must.
 It’s now a protected Cumbrian recipe!
 There are lots of spices and herbs in it to add flavour, it’s also quite a big sausage, typically served in a coil (for those unfamiliar.)
 In my humble opinion, you can’t beat a sausage sandwich and a cup of tea after a long ride out – it’s just the best.
 I personally also love whisky, The Lake Distillery serve a good malt.
 Alongside some great gins too!

 – Are there any local insider facts you could share with us?

 Supposedly, there’s six times as many sheep in the Lake District as people.
 The sheep here are also quite special and bred specially for the hills – they’re known as Herdwick.
 Whilst not proven, it is believed they have Scandinavian heritage and were brought over by Viking raiders.

 Another good fact for your future pub quiz, is that officially there’s actually only one lake in the lake district – Bassenthwaite.
 I really also love the fact that we have one of the rarest freshwater fish in Britain.
 It lives in Ullswater ‘lake’ and is called the schelly fish.
 Not only does it date all the way back to the ice age, but it can only be found in 4 lakes in the entire world, crazy!